bongloy/bongloy-terms/kh_terms.en.md

 ### 1. Our Role

 Bongloy Payments helps you accept and process credit card, debit card and other types of payments (collectively "Cards") from your customers who want to pay you for products or services or give donations.
 Bongloy's card processing service supports US-issued card and most non-US issued cards with a Visa, MasterCard, Discover, UnionPay, JCB, or American Express logo (collectively "the Card Networks") including credit, debit, pre-paid, or gift cards.
-Bongloy is not a bank or a money services business ("MSB") and Bongloy does not offer banking or MSB services.
+Bongloy is not a bank or a money transfer or remittance business ("MTRB") and Bongloy does not offer banking or MTRB services under any relevant law.
 In addition, we do not assume any liability for the products or services purchased using Bongloy Payments.
 You will be required to register with Bongloy to use Bongloy Payments (see [Registering for Bongloy](#section-b-registering-for-bongloy)).

 ### 2. Bongloy Payments